Utah's Dixie

 "Utah's Dixie" usually refers to Washington County, highlighted in red on this county map of Utah.

 Southwestern Utah is in the upper Colorado River Basin.

-Dixie is a nickname for a region in southwestern Utah, particularly south-central Washington County.
-The area lies in the northeastern Mojave Desert, south of Black Ridge and west of the Hurricane Cliffs.
-Its winter climate is significantly milder than the rest of Utah.
+Dixie is a nickname for a region in southwest Utah, especially south-central Washington County.
+The area is in the northeastern Mojave Desert, south of Black Ridge and west of the Hurricane Cliffs.
+Its winters are significantly milder than the rest of Utah.

-The region is nicknamed "Dixie" after the original Dixie region in the southeastern United States, due to the warmer climate, the importance of cotton, and the Southern origins of some early settlers.
-Use of the term "Dixie" to describe this Utah region has been controversial due to associations with the Civil War, the Confederacy, and chattel slavery.
+The region is nicknamed "Dixie" after the original Dixie region (Southeastern United States), due to the warmer climate, the importance of cotton, and the Southern origins of some early settlers.
+Use of the term "Dixie" to describe this Utah region has been controversial due to associations with the American Civil War, the Confederate States, and slavery.

-Originally settled by Southern Paiutes, the area became part of the United States after the Mexican–American War, in the subsequent Mexican Cession of 1849 of lands in the old Southwest.
+Originally inhabited by Southern Paiutes, the area became part of the United States after the Mexican–American War, in the subsequent Mexican Cession of 1849 of lands in the Old Southwest.
 The following year, portions of it were organized by the United States Congress and approved by the U.S. president as the new federal Utah Territory.
-In 1854, members of the Church of Jesus Christ of Latter-day Saints (LDS Church) moved to the area from the Great Salt Lake region to establish church president and territorial governor Brigham Young's intended Indian mission in the region.
+In 1854, Mormons (LDS Church) moved to the area from the Great Salt Lake region to establish church president and territorial governor Brigham Young's intended Indian mission in the region.
 After arrival, the settlers led by Jacob Hamblin in Santa Clara, began growing cotton and other temperate cash crops in and around the town.
 By 1860, the Paiute native population had declined due to disease and gradual displacement by the new white settlers.

 The Cotton Mission

 The area was first referred to as the "Cotton Mission", in response to Brigham Young's 14th General Epistle issued in October 1856.
-Although he determined that the Great Basin region surrounding the Great Salt Lake and extending to the west and south be self-sufficient, but it was not at first.
+He was determined that the Great Basin region surrounding the Great Salt Lake and extending to the west and south should be self-sufficient.
 He criticized his fellow Latter-day Saints as "quite negligent in raising cotton and flax."
 His emphatic command was: "And let our brethren who have the means, bring on cotton and woolen machinery, that we may be enabled to manufacture our own goods, so fast as we shall be able to supply ourselves with the raw material...."